Staying Body Positive in Dance

 She’s looking in the mirror and starts to pick apart her body and appearance.
 She says her butt has grown since last season or her thighs are clearly bigger.

 Is this fishing for compliments?
 Looking for validation?
 Perhaps.
 It’s totally possible she’s just looking for you to tell her she’s fine.
 Or that she looks the same or better or at least “good”.

 It’s also possible that she’s hoping you’ll chime in with some self-loathing of your own.
 Maybe she’d feel better if you start talking about what has gotten “bigger” or “less toned” on your own body.

-Try sharing with them how you deal with your own body image stuff.
-For example, “instead of focusing on a perceived flaw, I try to think about how my body is serving me”.
+For example, try saying, “instead of focusing on a perceived flaw, I try to think about how my body is serving me”.
 Share how your negativity makes you feel and how you cope with it.
-That might help them see how to flip things to a positive.
+That might help her see how to flip things to a positive.

-It might also help to let them know how you feel when surrounded by negativity.
-Let them know that those negative comments make you feel helpless – you’re unsure how to help them turn it around.
+It might also help to let her know how you feel when surrounded by negativity.
+Let her know that those negative comments make you feel helpless and you’re unsure how to help her turn it around.

 You want your friends to be able to talk to you when they’re going through hard times.
-You might encourage them to come to you for support rather than the venting or negativity.
+You might encourage her to come to you for support rather than venting or getting lost in negativity.